UniversalDependencies/docs/_el/dep/advcl.md

 layout: relation
 title: 'advcl'
 shortdef: 'adverbial clause modifier'
+udver: '2'
 ---

 An adverbial clause modifier is a clause which modifies a verb or other predicate (adjective, etc.), as a modifier not as a core complement.
 This includes things such as a temporal, consequence, purpose, conditional clauses, etc. The dependent must be clausal (or else it is an [advmod]()) and the dependent is the main predicate of the clause.

 ~~~ sdparse